openstack/releases/doc/source/reference/process.rst

     deliverables following the cycle-with-rc model.
 To help those projects produce a first release candidate in time, only bugfixes should be allowed in the master branch beyond this point.
-Any feature work past that deadline has to be raised as a Featur Freeze Exception (FFE) and approved by the team PTL.
+Any feature work past that deadline has to be raised as a Feature Freeze Exception (FFE) and approved by the team PTL.

     Finally, feature freeze is also the deadline for submitting a first version of your cycle-highlights.
-Cycle highlights are the raw data hat helps shape what is communicated in press releases and other release activity at the end of the cycle, avoiding direct contacts from marketing folks.
+Cycle highlights are the raw data that helps shape what is communicated in press releases and other release activity at the end of the cycle, avoiding direct contacts from marketing folks.
 See https://docs.openstack.org/project-team-guide/release-management.html#cycle-highlights